CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so rental yard operators should be ready to show evidence of coverage when signing or renewing space agreements.
+• Most commercial leases in New Mexico require proof of general liability coverage, so rental yard operators should be ready to show evidence of coverage when signing or renewing space agreements.

 Get Your Construction Equipment Rental Insurance Quote in New Mexico